An App Group roller coaster ride

 uses the onOpenURL

 view modifier to handle deep links, I was in trouble.
-I didn’t have a view to add onOpenURL
+I didn’t have a view to apply onOpenURL

-to, and also didn’t have a view to reliably present the dictation screen from.
+to, and didn’t have a view to reliably present the dictation screen from.

 Unfortunately, it didn’t work well in this app.
 It did work, but the flag was randomly not set, which meant that dictation would not start.
 If I restarted the app, the data was there…but not if I kept the app running and continuously checked the shared data container.

 I tried adding explicit synchronization, but it didn’t fix the random problems.
-I also tried creating explicit user default instances, with the same result.
-I felt like I was missing something, which I was.
+I did also try creating explicit UserDefaults

 The app setup